kcinnoy/sinatra-activerecord-associations-online-web-sp-000/README.md

 ## Objectives

-1. Understand primary and foreign key.
+1. Understand primary and foreign keyy.
 2. Understand the has many/ belongs to relationship.